-What Your Most Frequently Used Emojis Say About You
+What Your Most Frequently Used Emojis Probably Say About You As A Person

 I never knew how confused my parents must have been when texting became the most common way to communicate.
 At least, I never understood until a few years ago when people started conveying their emotions via collections of yellow smiley faces and a seemingly arbitrary selection of animals and inanimate objects more commonly known as emojis.

 I didn't get an iPhone until five years after the launch of the original model, and I think it took me another year to figure out how to add the emoji keyboard, which I could use to see how little progress I'd made since unsuccessfully using emoticons to flirt with girls on AOL Instant Messenger (AIM) back in middle school.

 I started to hone my craft, and it eventually reached a point when I was no longer using emojis purely for their ironic value.
 (Anyone who used the word "swag" seriously at any point in the past few years is probably familiar with this progression.)